lawdpls/lawdpls.github.io/04/README.md

 #Design Achievements

+###Progress tracker

+This is just to give the participants some general sense of how far they've gone, because most people tend to rage quit without it after 30~40 charts.

 ###Switchable adjacent markers

 - We have implemented a switch to toggle on/off the policy of no adjacent markers.
 Checking the "Adjacent" box in the first page will make all charts to only generate adjacent markers.
 Therefore we can test out adjacency versus no adjacency on the same type of chart.